-Can Shared Service Delivery Increase Customer Engagement?
-A Study of Shared Medical Appointments
+Shared Service Delivery Can Increase Client Engagement: A Study of Shared Medical Appointments

-Keywords: customer engagement, shared service delivery, shared medical appointments, healthcare operations
+Keywords: client engagement, shared service delivery, shared medical appointments, healthcare operations, behavioral operations

 Suggested Citation: Suggested Citation